He (Boris) is quite clever and funny here. He ought to teach a rhetoric or speech-writing course.

 It was 1999, during the NATO intervention in the former Yugoslavia.
 I was back in Toronto and had been invited over to dinner at the house of friends, a couple I had met at university.
 They were now married, with two very young kids and living in a leafy, lovely and expensive part of the city.
 The TV was on as we enjoyed pre-dinner chat and somehow, what was unfolding in Kosovo caused the wife to say, with a certain contempt, that we wouldn’t be hearing about the atrocities that had been occurring in the former Yugoslavia 50 years from now.
 Lest there be any doubt about her meaning, her husband chimed in that this was because the Bosnians had no equivalent of a “rich Jewish lobby” and “Jewish-owned media” to “force us” all to hear about the Holocaust “all the time.”

 I remember feeling like I had been jackbooted in the stomach.
-I had known these people for over a decade — we shared similar WASP upbringings — and, until that night, I had always felt at home with them.
+I had known these people for over a decade — we shared similar backgrounds and upbringings — and, until that night, I had always felt at home with them.
 Admittedly, there were long periods during which we had no contact other than a birthday card, but I had never heard them speak such nonsense.
 Were these views newly acquired?
 Had they held them for years?
 It wasn’t as though we often talked politics.
-I managed to stammer out that I believed we would be hearing about the ethnic cleansing in the former Yugoslavia decades from now, and that if we still learned and talked about the Holocaust fifty years after the war, it had nothing to do with any lobby, and everything to do with its importance — what Norm Geras would later call its uniqueness and its universality (a quote I wish I had had at the time).
+I managed to stammer out that I believed we would be hearing about the ethnic cleansing in the former Yugoslavia decades from now, and that if we still learned and talked about the Holocaust fifty years after the war, it had nothing to do with any lobby, and everything to do with its importance — what Norm Geras would later call its uniqueness and its universality.
 I requested a change of topic and made a mental note to trust my gut, which generally tells me staying home is the safest bet.

 It was the summer of 2003, and I was asked out by a very handsome fellow.
 Khaled had immigrated to Canada from Jordan 20 years earlier and was an engineering professor at a Toronto-area university.
 He laughed easily and often.
 On our first two or three dates, I tried to avoid any discussion of politics, as 2003 was also the first summer of the war in Iraq.
 I was living by Basil Fawlty’s Don’t Mention the War mantra.